1968 United States Senate election in South Carolina

 The 1968 South Carolina United States Senate election was held on November 5, 1968, to select the U.S. Senator from the state of South Carolina.
 Incumbent Democratic Senator Fritz Hollings easily defeated Republican state senator Marshall Parker in a rematch of the election two years earlier to win his second, (his first full), term.

 Democratic primary

-Fritz Hollings, the incumbent Senator, easily defeated his primary opponent, John Bolt Culberson.
+Fritz Hollings, the incumbent Senator, easily defeated his primary opponent, John Bolt Culbertson.